 Schools are a prime place for the spread of viruses and bacteria, and as kids return from school and activities this fall, it's important to take precautions to avoid tracking these germs into the rest of your home.
 Especially as the COVID-19 pandemic continues and cold and flu season picks up, adding a few extra barriers against germs can help protect your family's health.
 One way to do that is by setting up a sanitizing station just inside your entryway.

 Ideally, this area will include everything you need to ditch germs when you arrive home, including disinfecting products, handy storage for masks, an area to kick off shoes, and more.
 Not just practical for kids, this solution also offers a convenient way to clean up after returning from work or a grocery store run.
 Use these ideas to create your own entryway sanitizing station at home and stop germs at the door.

 1. Choose your point of entry.

-If your home has multiple points of entry, such as both a front and side door, identify one that makes the most sense for safe, convenient entry.
-The area for your sanitizing station might not be the same as your preferred entrance pre-pandemic.
-If one door provides closer access to a sink, for example, that could be the best choice.
-This area should have enough space to store a few sanitizing essentials as well as a surface to set down whatever you're holding when you walk in the door, if necessary.
+If your home has multiple points of entry, such as both a front and side door, identify one that makes the most sense for everyday entry.
+The best spot for your back-to-school sanitizing station might not be the same as your normal preferred entrance.
+If one door provides more storage space or closer access to a sink, for example, that could be the best choice.
+This area should have enough room to store a few sanitizing essentials as well as surfaces or hooks to catch backpacks, lunch bags, and other essentials.

 2. Provide sanitizing and disinfecting products.